 Note: These 20 CBSAs represent selected markets with populations over 750K that are projected to increase or decrease significantly between 2022 and 2027.
 The share of CBSAs projected to increase or decrease in population include all metropolitan CBSAs.
 See Methodology for definition of women's health.
+Source: Trilliant Health national all-payer claims database.

-Growth in National Surgical Demand Driven by Older Adults
+TREND 5: VARIATION BY POPULATION Growth in National Surgical Demand Driven by Older Adults